What We Do

 Who We Are

-Professor, Department of Geological Sciences, Jackson School of Geosciences Research Scientist, University of Texas Institute for Geophysics Leonidas T. Barrow Centennial Chair in Mineral Resources
+Professor, Department of Earth and Planetary Sciences, Jackson School of Geosciences Research Scientist, University of Texas Institute for Geophysics Leonidas T. Barrow Centennial Chair in Mineral Resources

-Director, University of Texas Institute for Geophysics Professor, Department of Geological Sciences, Jackson School of Geosciences Scott Petty Jr. Endowed Chair for the University of Texas Institute for Geophysics
+Director, University of Texas Institute for Geophysics Professor, Department of Earth and Planetary Sciences, Jackson School of Geosciences Scott Petty Jr. Endowed Chair for the University of Texas Institute for Geophysics

 We are a multidisciplinary team of expeditionary scientists, laboratory experimentalists, geotechnical engineers, computational geoscientists and students.